News

 Rapid changes in the media landscape in recent years are well understood, thanks in no small part to the excellent work of Ofcom, Reuters and others.
 Print is dying, publishers are consolidating and social reigns supreme.

 But beneath the mega trends are some interesting nuances in consumer behaviour that we had a chance to explore with PRmoment and senior figures from the financial services industry this week.
-As part of our ongoing analysis of consumer behaviour, we looked at financial service customers – from savers, mortgage holders and pensioners to business owners and investors – drawing on primary research and aggregated trend data from YouGov, Censuswide and others.
+As part of our ongoing behavioural analysis, we looked at customers for the sector – from savers, mortgage holders and pensioners to business owners and investors – drawing on primary research and aggregated trend data from YouGov, Censuswide and others.

 Local activation is essential to drive trust

 While local news is going through a torrid period of cuts and consolidation, it’s equally clear that demand for accessible, community-oriented news is as strong as ever.
-Amongst ‘financially engaged’ audiences, 40% read local news, online or in print.
+Amongst ‘financially engaged’ audiences, 40% read local papers, online or in print, to keep up with the news.
 This rises to more than half among pensioners.
 Meanwhile, over a third (34%) of company leaders regularly watch regional broadcast news for business intelligence.
 It’s perhaps no surprise that year-on-year traffic to BBC local news sites is up 55% in Q3 2023.

 Why?
 Well, local media remain some of the most trusted sources of news in the UK.
 In fact, the latest Reuters Institute ‘Digital News Report’ shows that local news is only just behind BBC, ITV and Channel 4 in terms of trust.

-To build trust and engage target audiences who may increasingly feel disenfranchised by what they perceive as London-centric national media, financial service brands need to complement national campaigns with meaningful and regionally relevant activation plans.
-As we as targeting traditional regional outlets, this should include engaging local media like The Mill, whose titles are starting to re-shape the landscape in cities across the North and Midlands.
+To drive trust and engagement with target audiences, financial service brands need to complement national campaigns with meaningful, relevant local activation plans that target local media like The Mill Media, whose titles that are re-shaping the landscape in cities across the North and Midlands.

 Understand the new terms of social

-As well as challenging news outlets, social media platforms are increasingly taking on traditional search engines for many consumers.
-Frontiers’ ‘Uncovering the Secrets of Search’ study found that 82% of consumers prefer to use social media for search over a search engine.
+As well challenging news outlets, social media platforms are increasingly taking on traditional search engines for many consumers. study found that 82% of consumers prefer to use social media for search over a search engine.

 At the same time, within the social media arena the battle lines are shifting quickly.
 The TikTok-takeover is real, making it the most downloaded app in the world last year.
 More importantly, it has rapidly become the origin of 40% of content across ALL social media platforms, according to Statista, and proven beyond doubt the potential impact of authentic, creative and infinitely shareable content.